Understanding Trauma and Aging

 As with any problem, the first step is to name it.
 Acknowledging an event or experience as traumatic is a first step toward healing.
 Recognize the feelings for what they are.
 No blame, no guilt.

-Giving it a name – bringing it into the light of day – lessens its power.
+Bringing it into the light of day – lessens its power.
 Then we can work to address the consequences of unresolved trauma.
 We can take steps to reduce its negative impacts on the quality of our life.
 For example, we can:

 - Be active – mentally and physically.
 Engage our thoughts on other things.